arratik/pure_data_stuff/README.md

 as sound. sometimes this sounds awesome. sometimes not. your mileage may vary.

 greenwood - yep. it's exactly what you think it is.

+ontherun - i threw this together rather haphazardly to demo my raspberry pi-based pure data box. two wavetable oscillators (sine/square/saw/tri/random voices) and a vcf~ playing the 8-note sequence from pink floyd's "on the run" at 90 ms/note, or 666 bpm. spooooky!